-The Ethernet Routing Switch 3500 Series allows tagging by port on all ports.
+The switch allows tagging by port on all ports.
 Tagging status applies on all ports of a Multi-Link trunk (a port member in a Multi-Link trunk cannot be configured independently of the other members in the same Multi-Link trunk).
 You can configure untagged frame dropping by port.

-Ethernet Routing Switch 3500 Series supports the Independent VLAN Learning (IVL) model.
+The switch supports the Independent VLAN Learning (IVL) model.
 IVL allows duplicate MAC address to be present in different sets, but not in the same set or VLAN.